Nikon D2Xs vs D3S

 Both the D2Xs and the D3S have been discontinued, but can regularly be found used on eBay.
 The D2Xs was replaced by the Nikon D3X, while the D3S was followed by the Nikon D4.

 So what conclusions can be drawn?
-Is the Nikon D2Xs better than the Nikon D3S or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Nikon D2Xs and the Nikon D3S?
+The listing below highlights the relative strengths of the two models.